Comedia (play)

 In the Spanish Golden Age (Siglo de Oro) tradition, a comedia is a three-act play combining dramatic and comic elements.
-The principal characters are noblemen (galanes, sing. galán) and ladies (damas) who work out a plot involving love, jealousy, honor and sometimes also piety or patriotism.
+The principal characters are noblemen (galanes; : galán) and ladies (damas) who work out a plot involving love, jealousy, honor and sometimes also piety or patriotism.
 Supporting characters include comical servants (graciosos) who assist their employers in carrying out the action.